dadrian/blinken-board/jsnes-alex/README.md

 Edit source/socket-launcher.js with the URL of your websocket server.

-Run some local websocket server:
+Run some local test servers:

     $ python socket-server.py
     $ python -m SimpleHTTPServer 8000